- About Us

 Learn how to validate, query and index JSON documents using SQL functions for JSON, introduced in MariaDB Server 10.2, and how to extend relational data models with JSON documents for increased schema flexibility.Watch now

-MariaDB TX includes a comprehensive set of SQL functions for creating and querying JSON documents – everything from reading and writing fields, arrays and objects to creating JSON documents and merging relational data.Read more
+MariaDB includes a comprehensive set of SQL functions for creating and querying JSON documents – everything from reading and writing fields, arrays and objects to creating JSON documents and merging relational data.Read more